 In the little cell, I lived with my room-mate.
 We had curtains (consisting of bed-spreads swung over clothes-lines tacked onto the window bars on either side of the room).
 The curtains granted us a modicum of privacy and divided the cell into three narrow strips (our respective little cells and the walkway).
 Both of us treasured our privacy, and respected the other person’s wishes enough to let her be most of the time.
 We had protocols for communicating.
 We had never decided upon them.
 They sort of sprung up organically and we adhered to them automatically.
 We never barged into each other’s little corner of the world, and rarely interrupted each other while we worked or gamed or watched Youtube videos or whatever activity we indulged in.

 She was from the North East.
 I went home every weekend.
 We had five days and four nights together each week.
 We had only one language in common.
-We were Christian, both of us, but she believed and I didn’t.
+We were of the same religion, both of us, but she believed and I didn’t.
 She was worldly and extroverted, but still willing to give people chances.
 I was hopelessly shy, naive, but still unwilling to believe most people.
 I spoke crudely.
 She was classy.
 I slept early.
 She was an insomniac.
 I ate no meat.
 She loved dog-meat.
 She was lovely.
 I believed a few more minutes of sleep was more important than combing my hair.
 She was patient.
 I have been never accused of such a thing.

-I had no interest in men.
 She liked peculiar kinds of men, and I disapproved of all of them.
 We had a pattern, of highs and lows, as she was courted by men always, and sometimes she took an interest, and then I disapproved, and then it crashed on the rocks, and then I went on with my ‘I-told-you-so’s.

 She was patient and polite with most everyone.
 In fact, the more she disapproved, the more polite she became.
 I would backtrack very quickly once she started waxing politeness.
 I quite loathed being at odds with her.